Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

-Just like character, your digital reputation is what people say about you when you’re not in the room.
+Just like character, your online reputation is what people say about you when you’re not in the room, only the room is the entire Internet.

 A customer sharing their experience with others is worth ten times that which you write or say about yourself.

 Sales are driven by great customer experience.
 When shopping and researching their purchase, new customers look for evidence of others’ experiences.
-Shoppers get a feel for things on your website, they absorb blog content, examine social media profiles, look for causes you support and they judge you by your online reviews.
+Shoppers get a feel for things on your website, they absorb your About Us page, examine social media profiles, look for causes you support and they judge you by your online reviews.

 The lines are blurred now (and getting blurrier) between online and offline experience.
-When the two are congruent, it solidifies a company’s digital reputation.
+When the two are congruent, it solidifies a company’s online reputation.

 It takes twenty years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently. – Warren Buffett